hajdumozes/kata-collection/src/main/java/sevenkyu/minmax/notes.md

-- TODO: test case 1: should return max then min in single separated string
+- DONE: test case 1: should return max then min in single separated string
 - TODO: test case 2: should use absolute value
 - TODO: test case 3: should trim string for numbers (single space)